airbus-seclab/c-compiler-security/README.md

 The flags selected and recommended here were chosen to *maximize* the number of warnings which could have a security benefit when enabled.
 Code generation options (such as `-fstack-protector-strong`) can also have performance impacts.
-It is up to you to assess the impact on you code base and choose the right set of command line options.
+It is up to you to assess the impact on your code base and choose the right set of command line options.